evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 ### 2.6 Graphics module

-Now we will create a big chunk of code responsible for drawing of the simulation.
-This code is located in the JavaScript module named `graphics`.
+Now we will add a big chunk of code responsible for drawing of the simulation.
+This code is organized into a JavaScript module named `graphics`.

 * Replace the `document.write('Hello from JavaScript!');` line with the following code.